Marie Emmanuelle Bayon Louis: Life

 Madame de Genlis's salon on the rue de Grenelle.
 Her good friend, the encyclopedist and philosophe Denis Diderot, who hired her as music teacher for his daughter, Angélique, compared Bayon's music to that of Domenico Alberti, Johann Christian Bach, Johann Gottfried Eckard, Johann Schobert, and other foreign composers in Paris.
 After Bayon's marriage, the Louis residence became the site of a highly select salon.
 In 1774, the couple's only child was born, Marie-Hélène-Victoire Louis (d.
 1848).
 Mme Louis wrote Fleur d’épine in 1775 and 1776.
 After Victor Louis died in 1800, Mme Louis remained in Paris.
 She died at the Louis family's country residence in the vicinity of Rouen.

-Published Works (Selective)
+Selected published works

 Six sonates, op.1.
 Paris, Vendôme, 1769 (facsimile ed., New York: Da Capo Press, 1990).